 If you do receive a digital card or virtual number from Chase, follow the same safety habits you would with any card.
 Only enter the number on secure websites with https in the URL.
 Avoid sharing the number over email or social media.

 Keep your Chase account secure by setting a strong password and turning on two-factor authentication.
-Monitoring services like Dovly can help you track changes to your credit report and spot fraud early.

 What to Do If You Spot Fraud

 If you see a charge you did not make, report it right away.
 Chase lets you dispute charges in the mobile app or over the phone.
 You will typically not be held liable for unauthorized credit card charges under federal law.
+If the charge is already on your statement, our step-by-step guide to disputing a credit card charge walks through the exact process, deadlines, and a dispute letter template you can reuse.

 Other Ways to Pay Before Your Card Arrives